 Punctuating dialogue correctly can trip up even the most talented author.
 From the outside, it can appear that the dialogue punctuation rules are a black box of contradictions.

 Many authors shy away from the nitty-gritty of writing and feel that the grammar rules of punctuating dialogue is something an editor or proofreader should fix.
 They are wrong.
 The grammar rules regarding dialogue are the basic building blocks for your writing; if you have professional pride in your work, then you should be getting it right.

-On a more pragmatic level, no one will care as much about your book as you.
-Yes, professional editors and proofreaders will fix errors, but the more errors there are the more chance a few of the pesky buggers will slip through the editing net.
+On a more pragmatic level, no one will care as much about your book as you do.
+Yes, professional editors and proofreaders will fix errors, but the more errors there are, the greater the chance those pesky buggers will slip through the editing net.